 - 507.5: Humidity

 - 514.6: Vibration

 - 516.6: Shock

 Classic Buckle, Leather Loop, Modern Buckle, Milanese, and Link Bracelet Bands are not water-resistant.
 You can wear your watch while exercising, washing your hands, or walking in the rain.
 Series 2 or later is OK for shallow water swimming in a pool or ocean, but not for scuba diving, water skiing, or other activities involving high-velocity water or deep submersion.
-Apple says the watch should be cleaned with fresh water and dried with a lint free-cloth if it touches anything that’s not fresh water.
+If it touches anything that’s not fresh water, Apple says the watch should be cleaned with fresh water and dried with a lint-free cloth.

 Samsung Galaxy Watch

 Don’t forget about your watch band.
-Metal or leather in water is a definite no-no, though silicone or nylon sport bands should stand up to your swim just fine.
-While manufacturers test under lab conditions, the real world often presents tougher challenges to your smartwatch, and no device will stand up to sustained abuse, regardless of how rugged it’s built to be.
+Metal or leather in water is a definite no-no, but silicone or nylon sport bands should stand up to water just fine.
+While manufacturers test under lab conditions, the real world often presents tougher challenges to your smartwatch, and no device will stand up to abuse, regardless of how rugged it is.

 - The best fitness trackers for 2020